Writing

 Children are taught good posture and correct grip work alongside the script and regular checks are made during writing activities to ensure children maintain this.
 In Year 2, once handwriting is fluent and consistently joined, pen licences are issued and children are given a handwriting pen.

 Continuity from EYFS through Key Stages 1 and 2 is vitally important.
-An agreed ‘patter’ is used for helping children to recall the required movement for each letter.
+An agreed ‘patter’ in reception is used for helping children to recall the required movement for each letter.

-Click here for the ‘patter’ used in school.
+Click here for the ELS ‘patter’ used in school.

-Click here for the letter formation we teach in school.
+Click here for the Nelson letter formation we teach in school.

 Writing – composition, vocabulary, grammar and punctuation